How To Wear All This Kit!

 No scrim.

-Cartridge belt.
+Cartridge belt instead of pistol belt.

 Parachute first aid pouch on helmet.